Macmillan Education

 Media‑Led Learning

 Video and audio were central to the learning experience.
-I worked on custom JavaScript behaviour for media players, cue points, subtitles, and timed interactions, while maintaining compatibility with older browsers required by the education market.
+I worked on custom JavaScript behaviour for media players, cue points, subtitles, and timed interactions, whilst maintaining compatibility with older browsers required by the education market.

 Component Pipeline